Gomesia/GettingData-PeerAssessment1/codeBook.md

 These averages are sorted by subject and activity.
 Below is a list of the column names and definitions.

 ##Key
-The components of the labels indicate the following t = time f = frequency mean = mean value std = standard deviation
+-The components of the labels indicate the following -t = time
+-f = frequency
+-mean = mean value
+-std = standard deviation
-X,Y,Z = indicates axis
+-X,Y,Z = indicates axis
-Acc = information gathered from an accelerometer
-Gyro = information gathered from a gyroscope
+-Acc = information gathered from an accelerometer -Gyro = information gathered from a gyroscope

 ## List of Activities